-Headed by Professor Nete Nørgaard Kristensen at University of Copenhagen, “From Ivory Tower to Twitter: Rethinking the Cultural Critic in Contemporary Media Culture” (FITT) is a collaborative research project funded by a 6.2 m DKK grant from the Danish Council for Independent Research.
+Lead by Associated Professor Nete Nørgaard Kristensen at the University of Copenhagen, “From Ivory Tower to Twitter: Rethinking the Cultural Critic in Contemporary Media Culture” (FITT) was a collaborative research project funded by a 6.2 m DKK grant from the Danish Council for Independent Research.
 My sub-project was also supported by the research network Cultural Journalism in the Nordic Countries (funded by the NOS-HS).
-The FITT project asked how cultural journalism and criticism changes in the digital age.
+The FITT project asked how cultural journalism and criticism change in the digital age.

 I participated with a sub-project about the “everyday amateur expert” (Kristensen & From, 2015), which is a sociological category of cultural critic that exists outside of established media organizations.